 I recently heard about a HBO show with John Oliver and His Holiness the 14th Dalai Lama.
 My first reaction to hearing this news was, 'Yeah Right', I'm sure the Dalai Lama has better things to do with his time.
 But I was intrigued, so I pulled up the HBO episode anyway and sure enough it was true.
 I don't know much about John Oliver, but I assume he attempts to make a career in comedy.
 Therefore, I endured his 'comedic' intro when random New Yorkers were asked if they've heard of the Dalai Lama (mainly tweets) and if they had any idea what His Holiness was all about.
-I am well aware of the fact that in general, few US citizens have much religious faith (yet some deceive quite well) and even fewer have the mental capacity or perseverance to follow Tibetan Buddhism.
+I am well aware of the fact that in general, many US citizens lack much religious faith (yet some deceive quite well) and even fewer have the mental capacity or perseverance to follow Tibetan Buddhism.
 Therefore, I was not at all shocked to hear most New Yorkers respond ignorantly to the detailed questions they were asked regarding the Dalai Lama and his beliefs.

 To Oliver's credit, he did bring up China's overt persecution of the Dalai Lama and Tibet, but then he immediately made light of these facts with a Richard Gere clip and some pathetic jokes.
 Oliver finally got in front of the Dalai Lama himself for an 'interview' within India...
 He went straight into his 'skit' with a comment that "Chinese government officials call you a wolf wrapped in Monk's robes" (this is your opening line dude?).
 His Holiness the Dalai Lama took Oliver's ridiculous onslaught in stride by simply commenting "I have no negative feelings, I just Feel Love...
 I practice taking others anger, suspicion, and disgust... and give them patience, tolerance, and compassion".